The Widow Who Never Lost: Marie Chapelier's Legal Victory

 But what makes this contract remarkable isn't just its age.
 It's what Marie negotiated.

-In an era when most women were illiterate, Marie's ability to read and write gave her a powerful advantage.
+She signed the contract.
+Robert made his mark with an X. In an era when most women were illiterate, Marie's ability to read and write gave her a powerful advantage.
 She understood exactly what she was agreeing to—and what she was demanding.

 The contract included an unusual clause: Robert Drouin was required to move the couple closer to Quebec City within one year.
 Marie, sources tell us, had "a holy horror of the countryside."
 She refused to live in isolation at Rivière-aux-Chiens, where Robert's land holdings were located.
 She wanted proximity to civilization, to the church, to community.